< | Help Index | >

 - Label Layouts

-The list box at left will show all the Label Layouts found in the directory specified on
+The list box shows all the Label Layouts found in the directory specified on

 the File Locations tab.
 To create a new file click "New".
 To delete a file, select the file from